jansorg/marketplace-stats/README.md

 ```

 # Generating Reports
+Reports are self-contained HTML files.
+The file uses an optional font from Google Fonts, but everything else is in the HTML file.

 To generate a report, you need the following:
-- The numeric ID of your plugin, this is the number in the marketplace URL.
+- **The numeric ID of your plugin**<br>This is the number in the marketplace URL.
 For example, the ID of BashSupport Pro is 13841, because the URL is https://plugins.jetbrains.com/plugin/13841-bashsupport-pro.
-- An API token.
-You can generate a token at https://plugins.jetbrains.com/author/me/tokens. `marketplace-stats` can read the token from the command line or from a file.
+- **An API token**<br>You can generate a token at https://plugins.jetbrains.com/author/me/tokens. `marketplace-stats` can read the token from the command line or from a file.

 The following command generates `report.html` for plugin 123456.
 The token is retrieved from the given file.